karenying/blog.karenying.com/content/posts/2020-07-03--50-shades-of-dark-mode-gray.md

 The RGB color space is one of the most popular models.
 Each color is a combined weight of the three colors red, green, and blue.
 The weight ranges from 0 (least) to 255 (most) and is usually displayed in a triplet: `(red weight, green weight, blue weight)`.
 For example, red would be `(255, 0, 0)` since pure red has no traces of green or blue.
 A deep eggplant purple is `(128, 0, 128)` with equal parts red and blue.
 We also have black which is a lack of color: `(0, 0, 0)` and white, all the colors: (255, 255, 255).

 We can also visualize the RGB color space as a cube with red, green, and blue as the axis.
-Every color can be “plotted” in this cube.
+Every color can be "plotted" in this cube.

 What we’re interested in are the colors along and around the _grayscale_ line.
 In this RGB cube, the grayscale line extends from black to white.
 Every color on this line has the same value for red, green, and blue.
 For example, medium gray is `(127, 127, 127)` and is the midpoint of the grayscale line.
 The closer to 0 the values are, the darker the shade of gray since black is `(0, 0, 0)`.